-Inclusion criteria for participant selection were based on a history of chronic leucorrhoea abnormal or bleeding, along with examination findings of erosion, an unhealthy cervix, a lesion bleeding on touch, or an abnormal/suspicious Papanicolaou smear.
-Exclusion criteria included previous procedures such as LEEP Electrosurgical (Loop Excision Procedure) or LEETZ (Large Loop Excision of the Transformation Zone) and cervical conization.
+Inclusion criteria for participant selection were based on a history of chronic leucorrhoea abnormal or with bleeding, along examination findings of erosion, an unhealthy cervix, a lesion bleeding on touch, or an abnormal/suspicious Papanicolaou smear.
+Exclusion criteria included previous procedures such as LEEP (Loop Electrosurgical Excision Procedure) or LEETZ (Large Loop Excision of the Transformation Zone) and cervical conization.